RunestoneInteractive/thinkcspy/_sources/StringsContinued/TheAccumulatorPatternwithStrings.rst

 The Accumulator Pattern with Strings
 ------------------------------------

 Combining the ``in`` operator with string concatenation using ``+`` and the accumulator pattern, we can write a function that removes all the vowels from a string.
 The idea is to start with a string and iterate over each character, checking to see if the character is a vowel.
-As we process the characters, we will build up a new string consisting of only the nonvowel characters.
+As we process the characters, we will build up a new string consisting of only the non-vowel characters.
 To do this, we use the accumulator pattern.

 Remember that the accumulator pattern allows us to keep a "running total".
 With strings, we are not accumulating a numeric total.
 Instead we are accumulating characters onto a string.

 .. activecode:: ch08_acc1